 When becoming a surrogate, you will have to prepare your body for accepting and carrying a developing embryo.
 It is also recommended to discuss risks and side-effects associated with surrogacy with your physician.

 9. Blood Draws

 Should be done at the beginning of your surrogacy journey to ensure that you are completely healthy to become a surrogate.
 There will be minimal discomfort.

 This is possibly the least pleasant part of being a surrogate.
-You must take hormones and surrogacy meditations to prepare yourself to receive an embryo.
+As a Surrogate Mother, you must take hormones and fertility meditations to prepare yourself to receive an embryo.
 There are three injections taken over the course of several weeks to prepare you for the embryo transfer.

 Once the hormone treatments are completed and your body is ready to receive the embryo, the exciting journey of the pregnancy process can begin.